 - Dr. Jamie Roberts and Tracy Roberts, Women’s and Children’s Health

 - Dr. Nick Ouellette and Paula Leary, Access to Healthcare

-- Tucker Holland and Beth Ann Meehan, Access to Housing
+- Tucker Holland and Molly Anderson, Access to Housing

-The formal grant process, including criteria, eligibility, and application documents, are still being developed.
-If you have questions or comments, please contact:
+If you have additional questions or comments, please contact:

 Jeanne C. Miller, Program Officer

 - 508-825-9993 | firstname.lastname@example.org

 On Nov.
 30, 2018, Nantucket Cottage Hospital awarded $1.1 million in grant funding to 14 non-profit agencies and other organizations through the Community Health Initiative during a ceremony at the Nantucket Hotel.